 Under certain limited circumstances we may disclose your personal information to those outside MILLDENHALL and our other sites such as www.caregiver.tips.
 Some examples are:

 1) when you have consented to the disclosure;

 2) when we are required or authorized by law to do so, including, for example, if a court issues a warrant or a subpoena;

-4) in the event of a merger by or growth of MILLDENHALL (in which case the third party will be bound by obligations regarding privacy that are consistent with this policy);
+3) in the event of a sale to a successor, merger by or growth of MILLDENHALL (in which case the new entity will be bound by obligations regarding privacy that are consistent with this policy);

 Updating Your Information

-Since we use your personal information to provide legal services to you, it is important that the information be accurate and up-to-date.
-If, during the course of the retainer, any of your information changes, please inform us so that we can make any necessary changes.
-We may also periodically inquire of you whether your personal information is accurate and up-to-date.
+Since we use your personal information to provide services to you, it is important that the information we hold remains accurate and up-to-date.
+If, during the course of engaging with us, any of your information changes, please inform us so that we can update it to better serve you.

 Securing Personal Information